JuliaMath/Roots.jl/docs/src/roots.md

 ForwardDiff.derivative(F, p)
 ```

-There are issues with this approach, though here it find the correct answer, as will be seen: a) it is not as performant as what we will discuss next, b) the subtle use of `one(p)` for the starting point is needed to ensure the type for the ``x`` values is correct, and c) not all algorithms will work, in particular `Bisection` is not amenable to this approach:
+There are issues with this approach, though here it finds the correct answer, as will be seen: a) it is not as performant as what we will discuss next, b) the subtle use of `one(p)` for the starting point is needed to ensure the type for the ``x`` values is correct, and c) not all algorithms will work, in particular `Bisection` is not amenable to this approach:

 ```@example roots
 F(p) = find_zero(f, (zero(p), one(p)), Roots.Bisection(), p)